pulp-platform/axi_rt/target/xilinx/README.md

 To add AXI RT IP to a block design, source `scripts/add_axirt_ip.tcl` during the block design creation flow.
 This will add the folder `target/xilinx/axirt_ip` in the Xilinx IP catalog, and will instantiate AXI RT in the block design.
+For the command to work, set the correct absolute location of the AXI RT packaged IP folder using the variable `AXIRTIP_DIR`, used in `scripts/add_axirt_ip.tcl`.